Quacken8/timey-wimey/README.md

 # Timey Wimey - the simple solution to time tracking

-Timey Wimey is a VSCode extension that automatically tracks time spent coding per user per project.
+Timey Wimey is a simple VSCode extension that automatically tracks time spent coding per user per project.
+It requires **no** sign up nor any payment like *some* other extensions AND keeps the data human-readable and local.

 ## Features
 Timey Wimey looks for user input.
 Whenever they start typing,